 ”Where were you, when the second plane hit?” a young bicyclist with dreadlocks asked and people gathered around the survivor.

-“Something like the twentieth floor.
+”Something like the twentieth floor.
 I heard this explosion and then felt the entire building shake.
-Stuff began to hit the ground.
+When I got outside stuff was hitting the ground.
 Glass and big pieces of concrete, then bodies.
 One of them almost got me.
 It was bad.”

 He choked and the bicyclist comforted him.
 There would be a lot of that today.
 I asked the nearest policeman.
 “Where are they accepting volunteers?”

-“Volunteers?”
+”Volunteers?”
 The young Latino officer was dazed by the morning’s events.
 This was his precinct.
-“Go over to West Street.
+He re-focused on the task at hand and said, “Go over to West Street.
 Supposedly they’re taking people there.”

 After another futile call to Andrew, I pedaled my bike toward the Hudson, grateful that that smoke wasn’t blowing north.
 There was no telling what was in that ominous cloud.

-On West Street several hundred people were lining up to help.
-Mostly construction workers with heavy tools, but a good number were men and women from ordinary walks of life desperate to aid the rescue effort.
+On West Street several hundred people had gathered to help.
+Mostly construction workers with heavy tools, but also a good number were men and women from ordinary walks of life desperate to aid the rescue effort.

 ”What for?” asked a young man in jeans.